The ring of modular forms for the even unimodular lattice of signature (2,10): Abstract

 \section{Abstract}

 We show that the ring of modular forms with characters for the even unimodular lattice of signature (2,10) is generated by forms of weights 4, 10, 12, 16, 18, 22, 24, 28, 30, 36, 42, and 252 with one relation of weight 504.
-The main ingredient of the proof is the work of Shiga \cite{Shiga_K3MIII} on the moduli space of K3 surfaces polarized by the even unimodular lattice of signature $(1,9)$.
+The proof is based on the comparison of the orbifold quotient of the symmetric domain with the root stack of the coarse moduli space.